VectorInstitute/FL4Health/research/picai/nnunet_scripts/nnunet_overview.md

 For information about the dataset formatting, visit the [nnUNet Dataset Formatting Documentation](https://github.com/MIC-DKFZ/nnUNet/blob/master/documentation/dataset_format.md).

 ### Extracting Configuration, Preprocessing and Training
-In order to extract the configuration and run preprocessing, run the following commandL
+In order to extract the configuration and run preprocessing, run the following command:

 ```
 nnUNetv2_plan_and_preprocess -d DATASET_ID --verify_dataset_integrity